ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 Point to be noted here is that the changes in any values are not instantaneous.

-This gives an overview of the spreadsheet intriduced in part 3.6.
+This gives an overview of the spreadsheet introduced in part 3.6.

 <img src = "Q3.7.jpeg">